 The 32 adult teeth replace the baby teeth between the ages of 6 and 20 years.
 By the age of 12, most children have all their adult teeth except for their third molars (wisdom teeth).

-Brushing teeth is important for keeping teeth clean, as well as preventing tooth decay and gum disease.
+Brushing teeth is important for keeping teeth clean, as well as preventing tooth decay, bad breath and gum disease.
 But teenagers don’t always brush their teeth, and there could be many reasons for this.
 For example, your child might not understand the importance of brushing teeth or he might just forget to do it.

 Try to look out for signs that your child isn’t brushing their teeth – for example, their toothbrush hasn’t been used, their teeth might not look clean, or you might notice gum disease or bad breath.

-You can encourage your child to brush his teeth regularly.
-Talking about why it’s good to brush your teeth could be a good place to start – for example, regular brushing helps keep teeth clean, and prevents tooth decay and bad breath.
+You can encourage your child to brush his teeth twice a day.
+Talking about why it’s good to brush your teeth could be a good place to start.

 In case your child needs reminding, here are the basic steps for brushing teeth:

-- Use a pea-sized amount of fluoride toothpaste.
+- Use a pea-sized amount of adult fluoride toothpaste.